Stunny12/assignment/README.md

-Course Era Assignment for Module 2
+Coursera Assignment for Module 2